Here is a Zen story that will change your life.

 12. Unless you do this, you had better not start at all, because modern Psychology tells us that when we start something and do not complete it, or make a resolution and do not keep it, we are forming the habit of failure — absolute, ignominious failure.
 If you do not intend to do a thing, do not start.
 If you do start, see it through even if the heavens fall; if you make up your mind to do something, do it; let nothing, no one interfere; the “I” in you has determined, the thing is settled; the die is cast, there is no longer any argument.

-As Haanel stated, not completing something forms within a person the habit of failure.
 Once a person begins to quit the things he endeavors to do, he finds that it becomes easier and easier to quit the task at hand rather than complete it.
-In the end, then, what does he have?
-Nothing.
+And in the end, then, what will he have?

 If man had stopped at the launch pad rather than launching and landing on the Moon, would we have that amazing accomplishment to inspire us?

-If Jonas Salk never completed his investigations into disease, we would still be suffering with polio (and probably other illnesses) to this day.
+If Jonas Salk never completed his investigations into disease, we would still be suffering with polio to this day.

 When the going gets tough, we are often told, then the tough get going.
 They don’t “get going” the other way, though; they go toward the trouble and get the job done.

-A good analogy to illustrate these points is to think of your life as having a checking account.
+Think of your life as having a checking account.
 Every time you set yourself to do something and you attain your goal, then you deposit money into your account.
-You become richer.
-You’re life becomes fuller.
-You have bettered yourself.
-When you leave something incomplete, when you quit before you’ve attained your goal, then money is removed from your account.
-You are a little less than you were before you started.
-You’ve attained nothing, but lost the time you put into whatever little efforts you made.
+You become richer; you’re life becomes fuller; you have bettered yourself.
+But when you leave something incomplete, when you quit before you’ve attained your goal, then money is removed from your account.
+You are a little less than you were before you started; you’ve attained nothing, but lost the time you put into whatever little efforts you made.